In this post:

 - Kwok negligently published the false statement of fact.

-Point 3 wouldn’t be difficult to prove in this instance if — (and in a defamation lawsuit that “if” is the ultimate crux of the case, as truth trumps all in 99% of libel and slander cases) — Kwok isn’t telling the truth.
+Point 3 wouldn’t be difficult to prove in this instance if — (and in a defamation lawsuit that “if” is the ultimate crux of the case, as truth trumps all in many libel and slander cases) — Kwok isn’t telling the truth.
 But the plaintiffs may have a hard time proving point 2.
 After all, Kwok removed most of the offending material in a timely manner, so the harm caused is probably up for debate.

 Moreover, the comment Kwok left on glassdoor.com wasn’t client-focused, but instead about the HLG office atmosphere.
 Since both sides concede that Kwok worked at the firm, his views on the HLG work environment are valid – or at the very least legally acceptable; after all, free speech is free speech — even when we don’t agree.